All-encompassing Ireland

 Here you will find a 9 Hole Championship Golf course where you can enjoy golf lessons on a one to one basis with a golf professional.
 Other activities here include fishing on Lough Corrib, Falconry and Archery.

 Michael Gibbons is one of Ireland’s leading field archaeologists.
 He was born and raised in the Connemara region.
-He has worked with the Department of Antiquities in Jerusalem and for the Museum of London City Excavation Programme.
 Michael is a member of the Nautical Archaeology Society and his current research interests include the archaeology of Irish uplands and islands, in particular the maritime pilgrimage tradition.
 He has carried out detailed research on some of the most important of these including Skellig Michael World Heritage Site.

 Galway and the West Coast